New Zealand Retreat - January 2019

-Organising a healthcare focussed music retreat was a dream come true for me, when I first thought about undertaking such a project I felt it had to be markedly different to other Harp/flute /voice focussed events in NZ so that it expanded what is available here in Aotearoa and it also had to complement the THTP curriculum and further enhance the students “tool box” in their musical life.
+Organising a healthcare-focussed music retreat was a dream come true for the former director of THTP, Marion Titmuss.
+When she first thought about undertaking such a project she felt it had to be markedly different to other Harp/flute/voice-focussed events in New Zealand so that it expanded what is available here in Aotearoa.
+It also had to complement the THTP curriculum and further enhance the students “tool box” in their musical life.

-In addition, I wanted to showcase the best of Kiwi culture to International participants (although in truth I had no idea if anyone would voyage so far to attend!)
+In addition, Marion wanted to showcase the best of Kiwi culture to international participants (hoping that they would voyage to NZ to attend!)

-Reflecting on the event I am filled with joyous memories, new abilities and a widened appreciation for the community that thinks about Music beyond its performing and educational roles.
+Reflecting on the event, Marion is filled with joyous memories, new abilities and a widened appreciation for the community that thinks about Music beyond its performing and educational roles.

-We began by introducing and welcoming those who had travelled Internationally from as far away as America as well as harpists from the South Island and from the very tip of Northland!
+The retreat began by introducing and welcoming those who had travelled internationally from as far away as America, as well as harpists from the South Island and from the very tip of Northland (NZ)!

-A Celtic blessing opened our retreat and I was thrilled to be able to present Muriel Spenceley with her certificate of completion, Muriel is now studying for her Master’s in music using the papers she studied on the THTP course to support her thesis.
+A Celtic blessing opened our retreat and Marion was thrilled to be able to present Muriel Spenceley with her certificate of completion, Muriel is now studying for her Masters in Music using the papers she studied on the THTP course to support her thesis.